Cats’ noses are powerful things, and if they come across a scent that they enjoy, they can give themselves over to it wholeheartedly.

 Not all fruit scents are attractive to cats — they seem to hate citrus, for example.
 Other fruits seem to be extremely inviting, though; watermelon, peach, and strawberry are particular favorites.

 Some cats are content to just sniff and possibly rub up against the fruit, while others will be tempted to take a bite or two.
 Make sure that whatever fruit you have out is safe for cats.
 Those that are safe are usually also good for the animals, as they’re full of antioxidants and moisture.
+Please never leave unattended grapes or rasins where your cat can reach them as they are toxic for cats.

 If you’ve noticed that your cat spends more time in the kitchen when you’re cooking with basil, you’re not imagining things.
 Basil is in the same family as catnip, and it has a similar activation effect on them.